Spring birding & flowers in the Western Mediterranean

 We recommend that you do NOT book your flights until the trip is confirmed!

-The team for this trip combines the local knowledge of a professional ornithologist and a resident British tour leader for the logistics!
+The team for this trip combines the local knowledge of a resident professional ornithologist and a resident British tour leader

 Local Bird Guide - French, English & Esperanto

-Drawn to wildlife conservation from very young, Karline studied Biodiversity Analysis and Surveying Techniques.
+Drawn to wildlife conservation from a very young age, Karline studied Biodiversity Analysis and Surveying Techniques.
 She continues to be an active naturalist, with a particular interest in birds, reptiles and amphibians.
 Particularly passionate about birds, Karline volunteers for migration counting and bird ringing.
-A few wildlife trips abroad have helped widen her knowledge base and she currently works for a consultancy firm specialised in ecological impact studies, doing bird and reptile surveys.
+A number of wildlife trips abroad have helped widen her knowledge base and she spent five years working for an environmental consultancy firm carrying out doing bird and reptile surveys.

 Philippa Benson - Birding Languedoc